tbreuss/adroit/README.md

 # ADROIT

-ADROIT is a PHP implementation of the Action-Domain-Responder (ADR) pattern that was proposed by Paul M. Jones as a refinement of Model-View-Controller (MVC) that is better suited for web applications.
+ADROIT is a PHP implementation of the Action-Domain-Responder (ADR) pattern.

+The ADR pattern was proposed by Paul M. Jones as a refinement of Model-View-Controller (MVC) and is better suited for web applications.

 Need more info about ADR?
-See: <http://pmjones.io/adr/>
+Refer to <http://pmjones.io/adr/>.

 ## Prerequisites